Student Information about the Journal and Joining the Staff

 Full-time students in the top 5% of their class after the completion of their 1L year receive an automatic invitation to join the Journal Staff.
 2L students in the top 5% of their class can also receive an automatic invitation to join the Staff, but only upon expressed interest.
 Anyone in the top 50% of their class based on Spring semester ranks and who has completed 30 credit hours, including a full year of Legal Research and Writing, may compete in the annual Write-on Competition.
 In addition, accelerated part-time students may also participate in the Write-on Competition, with the contingency that they must have completed the required 30 credit hours by the end of the Summer semester if selected to work on the Journal.

-The Write-on Competition is co-sponsored by the Law Journal and the Public Law Review.
+The Write-on Competition is co-sponsored by the Law Journal.
 At the end of the Spring semester, generally on the last day of exams after the final first-year exam is finished, the Write-on Competition packet is distributed to interested students.
 To compete in the Write-on Competition for a position on the Journal, students must be in the top 50% of their class based on the Spring semester’s cumulative class ranks, and they must have completed 30 credit hours, including a full year of Legal Research and Writing.

 The Write-on Competition generally consists of two elements.
 First, participants must submit a case note, which is a roughly 10-page analysis of a recent case of intrigue provided by the Write-on Competition coordinators.